-223 Present day condition
+3.2.3 Present day condition

-Present day conditions were calculated for each lake based on the most recent survey data (within the last 5 years).
+Present day conditions were calculated for each lake based on the most recent survey data.
 These assessments provide managers with information on present condition, a benchmark for monitoring future changes and can help to assess the effectiveness of catchment and lake management initiatives.

-2.3 LakeSPI Status
+3.3 LakeSPI status